apollographql/connectors-community/connectors/stripe/README.md

 ## Additional Setup for VS Code Task runner

-Edit your `.vscode/settings.json` to include the Strapi specific keys
+Edit your `.vscode/settings.json` to include these Stripe-specific keys:

 ```
 {